-Clinico-Epidemiological Presentation and Treatment Outcome of Peripheral T-Cell Lymphoma– Not Otherwise Specified (PTCL-NOS): A Single Institutional Experience
+Clinico-Epidemiological Presentation and Treatment Outcome of Peripheral T-Cell Lymphoma, Not Otherwise Specified (PTCL-NOS): A Single-Institution Experience

 Abstract

-Background: Peripheral T-Cell Lymphomas (PTCL) are aggressive malignant lymphoproliferative disorders that represent 10-15% of all non-Hodgkin’s lymphomas (NHL).
-PTCL- not otherwise specified (PTCL-NOS), comprises approximately 6% of all NHLs, which do not meet the criteria for other mature peripheral T-Cell lymphoma as defined in WHO classification.
-With limited long-term data evaluating the outcome of PTCL-NOS in the Indian population, we aimed to determine the clinico-epidemiological profile and treatment outcome of patients with PTCL-NOS in a cancer care center from North-East India.
+Background and objective: Peripheral T-cell lymphomas (PTCLs) are aggressive malignant lymphoproliferative disorders, accounting for 10-15% of all non-Hodgkin's lymphomas (NHLs).
+PTCL, not otherwise specified (PTCL-NOS), comprises approximately 6% of all NHLs and does not meet the criteria for other mature peripheral T-cell lymphomas as defined by the World Health Organization (WHO) classification.
+With limited long-term data evaluating the outcome of PTCL-NOS in the Indian population, this study aimed to determine the clinico-epidemiological profile and treatment outcomes of patients with PTCL-NOS at a cancer care center in Northeast India.

-Material and Methods: A retrospective observational analysis was performed on the medical records of patients who were diagnosed with PTCL-NOS between January 2015 and December 2018 at Dr. B. Borooah Cancer Institute.
+Material and Methods: This retrospective observational analysis was performed on the medical records of patients diagnosed with PTCL-NOS between January 2015 and December 2018 at Dr. B. Borooah Cancer Institute.

-Results: Our study evaluated fifty-three patients with PTCL-NOS with the mean age at presentation being 45.3 years (SD ± 16.3 years).
-The majority of the patients (77.3%) presented with advanced stage (III/IV) with bone marrow involvement in 35.8% of the patients.
-B-symptoms were present in 58.4% of the patients.
-Extra-nodal sites of involvement were seen in 64.1% of the patients.
-The anthracycline-based chemotherapy regimen was the most commonly used in the frontline setting in 71.6% of the patients.
-Radiation therapy (IFRT) was received by 26.4% of the patients.
-The overall response rate (ORR) to first-line chemotherapy was 94.3% with complete response (CR) achieved by 62.3% of patients.
-Twenty-nine (58%) patients had relapsed/ progressive disease.
-With a median follow-up duration of 38 months, the 3-year progression-free survival (PFS) rate and 3-year overall survival (OS) rate were 27.6% and 33.9% respectively.
-The median PFS was 22 ± 3.3 months and the median OS was 28 ± 7.1 months.
+Results: Our study evaluated 53 patients with PTCL-NOS, with a mean age at presentation of 45.3 years (SD ± 16.3 years).
+The majority of patients (77.3%) presented with advanced stage (III/IV) disease, with bone marrow involvement in 35.8% of patients.
+B-symptoms were present in 58.4% of patients.
+Extra-nodal sites of involvement were observed in 64.1% of patients.
+Anthracycline-based chemotherapy regimens were the most commonly used in the frontline setting (71.6% of patients).
+Radiation therapy (involved field radiotherapy [IFRT]) was received by 26.4% of patients.
+The overall response rate (ORR) to first-line chemotherapy was 94.3%, with complete response (CR) achieved by 62.3% of patients.
+Twenty-nine (58%) patients experienced relapsed or progressive disease.
+With a median follow-up duration of 38 months, the 3-year progression-free survival (PFS) rate and 3-year overall survival (OS) rate were 27.6% and 33.9%, respectively.
+The median PFS was 22 ± 3.3 months, and the median OS was 28 ± 7.1 months.

-Conclusion: PTCL-NOS is one of the aggressive subtypes of NHL with limited therapeutic options and poor outcomes.
-Proper treatment adherence and the availability of newer therapeutic options can further enhance the overall outcome.
+Conclusion: PTCL-NOS represents an aggressive subtype of NHL with limited therapeutic options and poor outcomes.
+Proper treatment adherence and the availability of newer therapeutic options are crucial for enhancing overall patient outcomes.

 Introduction